Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 |Other languages:||BSL - I have some understanding only but I have considerable experience about the impact of deafness|

-Please contact me to discuss availability and I will do all I can to help you to access Counselling, CBT, or a Therapy most helpful to you - as an individual, or part of any relationship.
+Please contact me by email through Counseling Directory to discuss access to Counselling, CBT, or a Therapy most helpful to you - as an individual, or as part of any relationship.

 Types of client